xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

 •	Configure DCI and Leafs to support EVPN and L3VPN interworking

-### Task:1 Configuration of Segment Routing on DCI.
+### Task 1: Configuration of Segment Routing on DCI.
 Segment routing configuration is covered in earlier post.
 For this we will show segment routing configuration of DCI as DCI is part of two segment routing domains.
 One segment routing domain is providing forwarding to EVPN fabric and the other to L3VPN domain.

 ![](https://github.com/xrdocs/ncs5500/blob/gh-pages/images/evpn-config/evpn-l3vpn-interworking-transport.png?raw=true)